qmk/qmk_firmware/keyboards/doro67/rgb/readme.md

-# Doro 67 RGB
+# Doro67 RGB PCB

-65% custom keyboard made by 80ultraman/Alf/Backprop Studios with in switch RGB.
+65% custom keyboard made by 80ultraman/Alf/Backprop Studios with in switch RGB featuring the same switch matrix and layout as the regular PCB.

+Flashing the regular PCB firmware on this board will work, but will disable RGB lighting.

 Keyboard Maintainer: [MechMerlin](https://github.com/mechmerlin)
 Hardware Supported: Doro 67 RGB PCB